ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The above paragraph is only an informal glance; I or someone else must thoroughly look into how delay loading is implemented since its integration into the modern Windows loader itself.

+## Library Lazy Loading and Lazy Linking Overview

-## Lazy Loading and Lazy Linking OS Comparison
+Lazy Loading and Lazy Linking OS Comparison

 **NOTE:** This section contains incomplete work and is subject to change.

 **Update:** Pending rewrite.

-In a [loader or dynamic linker](#defining-loader-linking-dynamic-linking-static-linking-dynamic-loading-static-loading), loading refers to the entire process of setting up a module from mapping it into memory, to linking, to initialization.
+In a [loader or dynamic linker](#defining-loader-linking-dynamic-linking-static-linking-dynamic-loading-and-static-loading), loading refers to the entire process of setting up a module from mapping it into memory, to linking, to initialization.
 Linking (sometimes referred to as binding or snapping) is the part of the libary loading process that resolves symbols names to addresses in memory.
 Doing either of these operations lazily means that it's done on an as-needed basis instead of all at process startup or library load-time.

 Windows collectively refers to lazy loading and lazy linking as "delay loading".
 However, we tend towards the distinguished terms throughout this section.